jsanfil/hidden-adventures-server/deploy/README.md

 6. Run the smoke flow against production or an optional smoke host.
 7. If smoke passes, mark that digest as the current production baseline.

-If the environment is VM-based and Compose-backed, `deploy/docker-compose.staging.yml` can be adapted into the baseline runtime definition after replacing `deploy/env/production.env.example` with a real untracked `deploy/env/production.env`.
+If the environment is VM-based and Compose-backed, `deploy/docker-compose.staging.yml` can be used as the optional smoke-environment baseline or adapted into the production runtime definition after replacing `deploy/env/production.env.example` with a real untracked `deploy/env/production.env`.

 ## Rollback Baseline